 Mass marketing is outdated.
 New approaches are being developed to meet consumers’ pressing demands.
-Communication technology, our digitalised society, and new consumer requirements have turned how we do marketing on its head.
-Brands are now putting customers at the heart of their strategies, adapting to their needs and promoting dialogue.
+Communication technology, our digitalized society, and new consumer requirements have turned how we do marketing on its head.
+Brands are now putting customers at the heart of their strategies, adapting to their needs, and promoting dialogue.
 This is collaborative marketing.

 It’s an approach that has quickly won over companies regardless of sector or size.
 In this post, we tell you what a collaborative marketing strategy can bring you and what practical steps you can take to implement your own.

 What is collaborative marketing?